bei-jia/Webd5201_Assignment_4/README.md

         A search bar allows filtering companies by name or founder.

     * New Company Page (http://localhost:3000/companies/new):
-        Users can create a new company by filling out a form with fields for company name, founder, founding time, headcount, headquarters address, and an option to upload an image for the founder.
+        Users can create a new company by filling out a form with fields for a company name, founder, founding time, headcount, headquarters address, and an option to upload an image for the founder.
         Form validation ensures all fields are filled, and headcount is a number.
         On form submission, if validation passes, the new company is added to the database, and the user is redirected to the home page with a success notice.